mypdns/matrix/source/porn_filters/README.md

 ## Conclusion

-We can conclude that this project identifies 8615 domains that Cloudflare DNS does not recognise.
+We can conclude that this project identifies 8615 domains that Cloudflare DNS does not recognize.

 ## Common Names for Pornographic Domain Names